blockdeep/libro/src/high/Keep_Dependencies_Up_To_Date.md

 ### Example 2

-The following code relies on an outdated library that may contain deprecated or insecure functions:
+The following code relies on an outdated library, since it's using an old branch on the polkadot repo, that may contain deprecated or insecure functions:

 ```toml
 # In Cargo.toml